mwishek/metalsmith-s3read/README.md

 bucket: destination S3 bucket
 from: source S3 bucket
 prefix: a prefix or array of prefixes to be copied from the source S3 bucket
+acl: name of a canned ACL to use when writing files (optional)
 region: bucket's endpoint region (optional)

 ### Write